saint-hilaire/gentoo-usb-improved/README.md

 The file should have the file extension `.iso`
 You also have a precompiled Master Boot Record on your computer, it should look something like this: `*mbr.bin`

 You have to run this as root.

+## Usage:
+`./gentoo-usb.sh -t TARGET_PARTITION -m MBR_PATH -i ISO_PATH`
+Required flags:
+`-t`: Target partition.
+Something like `/dev/sdb1`, note that the partition number is required as well.
+`-m`: MBR-binary.
+The exact path to the precompiled Master Boot Record.
+For me, it was `/usr/lib/syslinux/mbr/mbr.bin`
+`-i`: ISO-file.
+Exact path to the ISO image that you downloaded
+Example:
+`./gentoo-usb.sh -t /dev/sdc1 -m /usr/lib/syslinux/mbr/mbr.bin -i /home/alice/Downloads/install-amd64-minimal-20210425T214502Z.iso"`

 ## WARNING!